barsoom/gridlook/README.md

 ## API

-As long as you pass in `user_id` to `unique_args` in sendgrid headers you can get event data via this API.
+As long as you pass in `user_identifier` to `unique_args` in sendgrid headers you can get event data via this API.

-Currently the format of `user_id` has to be "Type:ID", e.g. "Customer:123".

 The API uses basic auth (configured with `HTTP_USER` and `HTTP_PASSWORD`).